Chesblaw/Chesblaw/README.md

 <!-- ==================== About Me ==================== -->
 <div align=center>

-### 👋 About
+### 👋 A little Bit About Me
 </div>

-Hello my name is Natnael Asnake I have 3+ years solid experience on **Production Grade Apps and Systems**
+my name is Natnael Asnake I have 3+ years solid experience on **Production Grade Apps and Systems**

 <div align=center>